lbw1995/TF-EPI/README.md

     python ./main.py motifdiscovery [model name] [region of motifs] [tokenizer path] [input possitive data path] [input negative data path] [model path] [motif save path]
 Parameters required:

-Name of model: use Roberta model or Longformer model, only avaliable for "Robert" and "Longformer"
+Name of model: use Roberta model or Longformer model, only avaliable for "Robert" and "Longformer".

-Region of motifs: Enhance region or Promoter region
+Region of motifs: Enhance region or Promoter region.

 Tokenizer path: the path of tokenizer.